VP-MaxHax/Tsoha-Project--ks/README.md

 User control: Register, login and post as a user under your own Äks™ alias.

-Following other users: Follow other users to get quick access to their Äksöns™(posts).
+Following other users: Follow other users to get quick access to their posts.

 Äks-club™: Tired of the rubble rousers giving you hard time?
 Then you shoud subscribe to Äks-club™! Äks-club™ gives you access to private lounge where only other Äks-club™ members can see your messages!
 This only for cheap 30€/month subscribtion.
 Want to try out Äks-club™?
 Use our 1hour trial access code: Äks4Life